+86-159 9860 6917

 What are the three types of tensile strength?

-Ultimate Tensile Strength (UTS)The maximum stress that a material can withstand while being stretched or pulled before breaking.
+- Ultimate Tensile Strength (UTS): This is the maximum stress a material can withstand while being stretched or pulled before breaking.
+It represents the highest point on a stress-strain curve, beyond which the material starts to fracture.

 Which fiber has the highest tensile strength?